wide/forge/readme.md

 module.exports = {
   sass: {

-    // in /src, files to watch, will trigger the compilation when changed
+    // files to watch in /src, will trigger the compilation when changed
     observe: '**/*.{scss,sass}',

     // in src/, files to compile, must be root level only